 The EMS ensured currency stability in Europe during times of international market volatility.

-The EMS is considered an important step towards the establishment of the EU and the single market in Europe.
+The EMS was considered an important step towards the establishment of the EU and the single market in Europe.

 The EMS promoted political and economic unity across Europe at a pivotal time in European history.